How To Stop Dog Barking At The Mailman

 Even today it makes sense to have a dog that will warn you when someone is approaching.
 However, it is neither safe nor comfortable for a dog to become ballistic and behave aggressively.
 I’ve solved the problem with my dogs quite simply by working with people who come to visit me or who I can open the door to talk to.
 I have a short belt by the door, along with a plastic container of some food.
 When the dog barks at the door, I give him soft praise and say, “Good dog!
 Good watch!”
 I tell him to sit down and I will tie his leash and feed him.
 Then, with the dog at my side, I open the door and explain to the person there, “I’m trying to teach my dog to say hello politely.”
 Then I give them a treat and tell them to offer it to my dog.
 This is usually enough for us to go about our business later while the dog remains calmly under control.

-See also How To Train A Puppy With A Clicker
+See also How To Train A Puppy To Walk On A Leash

 This can help reduce the level of animosity between the postmen and your dog if you are there most mail delivery days.
 If the dog is safe behind closed doors, there is hardly any danger for the postman.
 If you can tolerate the noise and antagonistic behavior, there is no problem as long as the dog is safe in your home.
 However, this leaves you constantly worried about what might happen if the dog gets out while the postman is around.